-Are you a woman with a degree in STEM subjects passionate about your study?
-You could receive a scholarship to study a master's degree in a science, technology, engineering and mathematics programme at a leading UK university.
+Are you a woman with a degree in a STEM subject and passionate about your study?
+You could receive a scholarship to study a master's degree, or an early academic fellowship, in a science, technology, engineering or mathematics programme at a leading UK university.

 Applicants can apply from the following countries

 |For both Master’s Scholarships and Early Academic Fellowships||Bangladesh, Cambodia, India, Indonesia, Laos, Malaysia, Myanmar, Nepal.
 Pakistan, Philippines, Sri Lanka, Thailand, Vietnam|